wntrblm/nox/docs/index.rst

 Install nox via `pip`_::

-    pip install --upgrade nox-automation
+    pip install --upgrade nox

 ..
-Note:: These docs are for a pre-release version of Nox, so you'll need to use ``pip install --pre nox-automation`` for now~
+Note:: These docs are for a pre-release version of Nox, so you'll need to use ``pip install --pre nox`` for now.

 Nox is configured via a ``nox.py`` file in your project's directory.
 Here's a simple noxfile that runs lint and some tests::